Septic Tank Conversion Units

 Septic tank conversion units can be classified as two types - BEWARE!

 'ADD-ON' plants which are installed after an existing septic tank to convert it into a sewage treatment plant which can discharge, legally, directly to a ditch.
 These must have the EN 12566 Certificate in order for compliance with Environment Agency standards.

 'IN-TANK' conversions which are sold to fit into an existing septic tank to 'convert' it to a sewage treatment plant.
-These DO NOT have the mandatory EN 12566 Certificate and are not accepted by the Environment Agency for an Exemption.
-You will not obtain an Exemption from the Environment Agency if you fit one of these.
+These DO NOT have the mandatory EN 12566 Certificate and are not accepted by the Environment Agency under the General BInding Rules.
 A septic tank was never designed to have chambers suitable for conversion to a sewage treatment plant.

 There are two add-on plants that do have the EN 12566 Certificate, as they both have been tested using septic tank effluent:.
 They are:

 |BIOKUBE sewage treatment plant and septic tank conversion||FILTERPOD sewage treatment plant and septic tank conversion|

 Benefits of Add-On septic tank conversions

 - No New Soakaway Needed